ErikPhilips/CodeTest01/readme.md

 Projects ending in `.UnitTesting` test specific logic within the matching projects not ending in `.UnitTesting`.

-Projects ending in `.IntegrationTesting` test the Data Access layers calls to external 3rd Party APIs.
+Projects ending in `.IntegrationTesting` test the Data Access layers calls to external 3rd Party APIs and the Presentation layer content delivery based on requirements (API to return a string not json).